tldr-pages/tldr/pages/linux/xdg-mime.md

 > Query and manage MIME types according to the XDG standard.
 > More information: <https://portland.freedesktop.org/doc/xdg-mime.html>.

-- Find the MIME type of a file:
+- Display the MIME type of a file:

 `xdg-mime query filetype {{path/to/file}}`

-- Find the current default application for opening PNG images:
+- Display the default application for opening PNG images:

 `xdg-mime query default {{image/png}}`

-- Find the current default application for opening a file:
+- Display the default application for opening a file:

 `xdg-mime query default $(xdg-mime query filetype {{path/to/file}})`